Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 Compression

-Optimize image size without noticeable quality loss.
+Optimise image size without noticeable quality loss.
 Use tools like TinyPNG or the Smush plugin. -

 WebP Format